Back to top

 Disclaimers and Copyright

-While every endeavour has been taken by the Hastings City Art Gallery to ensure that the information on this website is accurate and up to date, Hastings City Art Gallery shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
+While every endeavour has been taken by the Te Whare Toi o Heretaunga - Hastings Art Gallery to ensure that the information on this website is accurate and up to date, Te Whare Toi o Heretaunga - Hastings Art Gallery shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
-Hastings City Art Gallery cannot accept any liability for its accuracy or content.
+Te Whare Toi o Heretaunga - Hastings Art Gallery cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.